Steps to Developing a Collaborative Project

 to develop and run your own.
 Skip to step five and explore the first set

-of links to find existing projects you can join for FREE.
+of links to find already existing projects you can join for FREE.

 Step One: Identify Project Concept

-Obviously you want to start by identifying the theme of the project and
+Obviously you want to start by identify the theme of the project and a

 uses the Internet for a compelling reason.
 Here are some hints to making